-Following the United Kingdom's (UK) departure from the European Union (EU), the UK created bridging legislation which put EU law into domestic law.
-In time, this retained law will be re-pealed and replaced with UK original law.
-Import requirements for food and feed, animals, and plants into Great Britain (GB) - England, Wales, and Scotland - therefore currently remain very closely aligned with those of the EU, with the exception that GB has its own model health certificates.
-Imports into Northern Ireland (NI) follow the EU's regulations and require the EU model health certificates and we recommend that this report be read in conjunction with the EU Food and Agricultural Import Regulations and Standards (FAIRS) Export Certification Report.
+Following the United Kingdom's (UK) departure from the European Union (EU), and to avoid any break in existing legal coverage and mechanisms, the UK created bridging legislation which put EU law into domestic law.
+In June 2023, the UK Government's Retained EU Law (Revocation and Reform) Act came into force, giving ministers new powers to keep, repeal, or amend any EU retained law and end the special status of retained EU law in domestic UK law.
+At the time of writing, only around 460 obsolete pieces of retained EU law, out of over 5,000 in total, have been repealed, replaced, or have already expired.
+Nearly 600 more EU-derived laws, viewed largely as inconsequential, are scheduled to expire at the end of 2023.
+Import requirements for food and feed, animals, and plants into Great Britain (GB) - England, Wales, and Scotland - currently remain very closely aligned with those of the EU and are likely to remain so, with the exception that GB has its own model health certificates.
+Imports into Northern Ireland (NI) follow the EU's regulations and require the EU model health certificates.
+We recommend that this report be read in conjunction with the EU Food and Agricultural Import Regulations and Standards (FAIRS) Export Certification Report.

 Like the EU, the regulations applicable to imports into GB include specific model certificates with predefined attestations on animal, plant, or public health or on the quality specifications of a product.
 U.S. government certifying agencies have uploaded health certificates to cover regulated products destined for GB in their export portals.
 This report provides an overview of the certificates, and guides exporters to the authorities in the United States that have the authority to issue these certificates.
-Most of the certificates required as a condition for entry are issued by the Animal and Plant Health Inspection Service (APHIS), the Food Safety Inspection Service (FSIS), the Agricultural Marketing Service (AMS), the National Oceanic and Atmospheric Ad-ministration (NOAA) and the Food and Drug Administration (FDA).
+Most of the certificates required as a condition for entry are issued by the Animal and Plant Health Inspection Service (APHIS), the Food Safety Inspection Service (FSIS), the Agricultural Marketing Service (AMS), the National Oceanic and Atmospheric Administration (NOAA) and the Food and Drug Administration (FDA).
 The Department for Environment, Food & Rural Affairs (Defra) is the UK authority in charge of defining the requirements in the limited cases where requirements have not already been set, be that at a GB or, for NI, an EU level, and this report provides pertinent links for this trade.